Robert Plot: Natural history and chemistry

 The favourable reception of his findings not only earned him the nickname of the "learned Dr. Plot," but also led to his election into the Royal Society of London on 6 December 1677, where he served as the society's secretary and joint editor of the Philosophical Transactions (144–178) from 1682 through 1684.
 Another implication of his success was his appointment as the first keeper of the newly established Ashmolean Museum in 1683, as well as his simultaneous appointment as the first professor of chemistry in the new well-equipped laboratory housed within the museum.
+He started Oxford's Philosophical Society in the Ashmolean Museum.

 In the field of chemistry, he searched for a universal solvent that could be obtained from wine spirits, and believed that alchemy was necessary for medicine.
 In 1684, Plot published De origine fontium, a treatise on the source of springs, which he attributed to underground channels originating from the sea.
 Plot shifted his focus towards archaeology in the 1686 publication of his second book, The Natural History of Staffordshire, but misinterpreted Roman remains as Saxon.
 He also describes a double sunset viewable from Leek, the Abbots Bromley Horn Dance. and, for the first time, the Polish swan, a pale morph of the mute swan.